-Students not enrolling in the public administration specialization must select three additional elective courses (9 credits).
+Students must select three additional elective courses (9 credits).
 These courses may be taken outside of criminal justice, if no credits have been transferred in from another degree program or included in a joint degree program.
 All courses taken from outside fields must be relevant to criminal justice and approved by the Graduate Advisor.
 All elective credits must be earned at the graduate level (i.e., course numbers of 5000 and higher).